Sydney FC: 2018–2023: Corica era - The continued dynasty, relocation and return to the Allianz

-This was the first season Sydney temporarily moved to Jubilee Oval while their home ground, Allianz Stadium, was under renovation.
-The team played their home matches at Jubilee, the Sydney Cricket Ground and also at Leichhardt Oval during the 2018–19 season.
+This was the first season Sydney FC would play away from their spiritual home ground, Allianz Stadium, due to renovations.
+The team would play their home matches at Jubilee Stadium, Leichhardt Oval and the Sydney Cricket Ground until the 2022-23 season.

 The 2018–19 season was a successful campaign for Sydney FC, as they finished second in the regular season with 52 points, eight points behind premiers Perth Glory.
 In the 2018 FFA Cup, Sydney FC reached the final for the third consecutive year.
-They defeated Rockdale City Suns, Cairns FC, Avondale FC, and local rivals Western Sydney Wanderers 3–0 in the semi-finals, before facing Adelaide United in the final for the second consecutive season.
-Sydney FC lost at Hindmarsh Stadium 2–1 in the final after a brace from Mark Viduka Medalist Craig Goodwin, with Le Fondre scoring Sydney's only goal of the night.
+The Sky Blues faced Adelaide United FC in the final for the second consecutive season.
+Sydney FC would be defeated at Hindmarsh Stadium 2–1 in the final after a brace from Adelaide's Craig Goodwin.